airbnb/lottie-ios/Sources/Private/EmbeddedLibraries/EpoxyCore/README.md

     to prevent Lottie from exposing any EpoxyCore APIs.

- 4. Add `@available` annotations as necessary so the library compiles (Lottie has a lower minimum iOS version that EpoxyCore).
+ 4. Add `@available` annotations as necessary so the library compiles (Lottie has a lower minimum iOS version than EpoxyCore).

  5. Namespace any types that conflict with other existing types.
     For example, the EpoxyCore `Entry` type conflicts with the ZipFoundation `Entry` type,